First Time Admissions

 At Manorfield every pupil in Reception, Year 1 and 2 are be eligible for a Universal free school meal.

 Free School Meals and Pupil Premium

-The Pupil Premium is extra government money which is paid to schools to support children’s learning and development.
-Children from the reception year to year 11 may be eligible if they: are registered for Free School Meals (FSM), have been registered for FSM at any point in the last 6 years, are or have been in care Let your child’s school know this information if you haven’t already or have parents in the armed forces.
+The Pupil Premium fund is extra Government money which is paid to schools to support children’s learning and development.
+Children from EYFS to Year 11 may be eligible if they: are registered for Free School Meals (FSM), have been registered for FSM at any point in the last 6 years, are or have been in care.
+Let your child’s school know this information if you haven’t already or have parents in the armed forces.

 At Manorfield, this milk is supplied by Cool Milk, the UK’s leading school milk supplier.
 In order for your child to receive free school milk we supply your name, contact details and child’s name and date of birth to Cool Milk.